ambientika/HomeAssistant-integration-for-Ambientika/CONTRIBUTING.md

 ## Test your code modification

-This custom component is based on [integration_ambientika template](https://github.com/ambientika/HomeAssistant-integration-for-Ambientika).

 It comes with development environment in a container, easy to launch if you use Visual Studio Code.
 With this container you will have a stand alone Home Assistant instance running and already configured with the included